ivoleitao/shadertoy/packages/shadertoy/README.md

 }
 ```

 To create a database providing the same set of read operations as the previous APIs but also the ability to save shaders as well as other entities a `ShadertoyStore` contract is also provided.
-A `ShadertoyStore` implementation should be provided, for example, the one available on [shadertoy_sqlite](https://pub.dev/packages/shadertoy_sqlite):
+To make use of the `ShadertoyStore` a suitable implementation should be provided, for example, the one available on [shadertoy_sqlite](https://pub.dev/packages/shadertoy_sqlite):

 ```dart
 // Creates a new store with an in-memory executor